alimsk/goto-python/README.md

 ```
 pip install goto-python
 ```
-tested in python 3.9.\
+tested in python 3.9 and 3.8.
-I'm not sure if this will work well before 3.9.

-if you want to use it in versions below 3.9, you have to manually clone this repo and then test it yourself.\
-unexpected errors may occur if you use this below 3.9, so i prefer to set requirement version to `>=3.9`

-but obviously, the minimum version is 3.6, because it uses 2 bytes for each instruction:
+the minimum version is (probably) 3.6, because it uses 2 bytes for each instruction:
 > Changed in version 3.6: Use 2 bytes for each instruction.
 Previously the number of bytes varied by instruction.\
 > *from the python 3 dis module [documentation](https://docs.python.org/3/library/dis.html)*

+it's just my guess, you can just try it yourself and see if it works.

+currently, it doesn't support python 3.10, but maybe I'll create it in a separate repo in the future.
 # Usage
 a simple example:
 ```py